-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ), is seeking applications for funding to conduct exploratory research and secondary/open data analysis to assess the range of practices, strategies, and tactics used by police to respond to homelessness.
-This project furthers the Department's mission by supporting the development of new knowledge and tools to address the challenges of crime and justice in the United States.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) seeks applications for funding of investigator-initiated proposals for evidence-based, nonpartisan analyses of existing evidence to examine how observed racial and ethnic disparities in the justice system might be reduced through public policy.
+NIJ seeks applications in two categories: (i) Research to Identify Policy Interventions; and (2) Secondary Analysis of Data from Relevant Existing Studies.
+NIJ is interested in receiving proposals for research in either the criminal or juvenile justice context, or both.
+This project furthers the Department's mission by supporting the development of new knowledge and tools to address the challenges of crime and justice in the United States

 This solicitation incorporates the OJP Grant Application Resource Guide by reference.
-The OJP Grant Application Resource Guide provides guidance to applicants for the preparation and submission to OJP of applications for funding.
+The OJP Grant Application Resource Guide provides guidance to applicants on how to prepare and submit applications for funding to OJP.
 If this solicitation expressly modifies any provision in the OJP Grant Application Resource Guide, the applicant is to follow the guidelines in this solicitation as to that provision.